-Stanley Kramer was born on September 29, 1913 in Hell's Kitchen [now Clinton], Manhattan, New York City, New York, USA as Stanley Earl Abramson.
-He was a producer and director, known for Judgment at Nuremberg (1961), Guess Who's Coming to Dinner (1967) and On the Beach (1959).
-He was married to ...
+Stanley Kramer was born on September 29, 1913 in Hell's Kitchen [now Clinton], Manhattan, New York City, New York, USA.
+He was a producer and director, known for Judgment at Nuremberg (1961), Guess Who's Coming to Dinner (1967) and Inherit the Wind (1960).
+He was previously married to Karen Sharpe, ...

 Judgment at Nuremberg, Inherit the Wind

 Francis Ford Coppola was born in 1939 in Detroit, Michigan, but grew up in a New York suburb in a creative, supportive Italian-American family.
 His father, Carmine Coppola, was a composer and musician.
 His mother, Italia Coppola (née Pennino), had been an actress.
 Francis Ford Coppola graduated ...

 Writer | Il conformista